-While Our Revolution hasn’t specifically endorsed Cortez Masto, the 501(c)4 organization is throwing its weight behind a couple of other Senate bids for Democrats, including endorsing former Sen. Russ Feingold in Wisconsin and Deborah Ross in North Carolina.
+While Our Revolution hasn’t specifically endorsed Cortez Masto, the 501(c)4 organization is throwing its weight behind a couple of other Senate bids for Democrats, including endorsing former Sen. Russ Feingold (D-Wisconsin) and North Carolina State Rep. Deborah Ross.
 While the organization can’t coordinate with the campaigns directly, it is raising money from individual contributions via ActBlue for the candidates it has endorsed.

-Those contributions are not just going toward Senate races, but other vital down-ballot congressional, state and local-level races that are energizing progressives, particularly millennials, during a time when many Americans are not enthused about their major-party presidential options.
+Those contributions are not just going toward Senate races but also other vital down-ballot congressional, state and local-level races that are energizing progressives, particularly millennials, during a time when many Americans are not enthused about their major party presidential options.

 The support has proven transformative for many smaller races where fundraising has been, time and time again, the primary barrier to mounting serious progressive bids for office.
 In a post-Sanders atmosphere, many Berniecrats see an opportunity to elevate boldly progressive candidates whose GOP competitors are struggling to manage a delicate balancing act to both not endorse — and not-not endorse — their party’s presidential nominee.

-Trump’s corrosive down-ballot effect has proven tricky for many Republicans, including most recently Sen. Kelly Ayotte, who is running in another key Senate toss-up race in New Hampshire against Democrat Gov. Maggie Hassan.
-Ayotte was recently forced to walk back her statement that Trump is a good role model for children.
+Trump’s corrosive down-ballot effect has proven tricky for many Republicans, including most recently New Hampshire Sen. Kelly Ayotte, who is running in another key Senate toss-up race in her state against Democrat Gov. Maggie Hassan.
+Senator Ayotte was recently forced to walk back her statement that Trump is a good role model for children.
 With Republicans like Ayotte getting tripped up by Trump, progressives see a chance to make a greater down-ticket impact.

 Datta told Truthout she’s not seeing a huge effect from Our Revolution on races in Ohio.
 (The organization has only endorsed one congressional candidate from the state, and no ballot initiatives there.)
 She hoped the organization would focus more on training progressives to run strong campaigns at the local level, as opposed to raising money for candidates and advertising, something she’s not seeing in her swing state.
 “I just want to see progressives get into local office.
 I think that’s the most important thing we can take from this election,” she said.